 Support along the course from fellow racers, volunteers, photographers (Adam and Adam), friends cheering me on around the finish area, dear friend Kevin announcing my name (and a chat with him) as I crossed the line and post-race meal (veggie pasty and Keweenaw Brewing Company beverage) with friends made for quite a memorable day.
 In what still remains a mystery, I somehow covered the second 5k much faster than the first 5k, completing this 10k race about 10 minutes faster than Book Across The Bay.
 The map, speed, elevation and heart rate spectrum are a courtesy of Garmin Forerunner 405CX and WP GPX Maps plugin for WordPress.

 Comparing the results with the goals I had going into this event, I

-- Used velcro straps for ski poles (thanks, Andi), remembered to bend my knees, glide a little, lean a bit forward, let go of the poles when falling and mostly balance the weight.
-Carefully reading the instructions for the said velcro straps would also have come in handy: using them on wrong hands has left my thumbs painfully sore for many hours after the event.
+- Used velcro straps properly for ski poles, remembered to bend my knees, glide a little, lean a bit forward, let go of the poles when falling and mostly balance the weight.